Needlesslord/Research-Project-Installer/docs/README.md

  - After that, we are going to create a script with a script generator, as said before.
 This will include Licenses, app's name, installer's name, directories, and more.

  - Finally, I will teach you in the final TODOs how to add an icon to an installer or how to personalize a little bit your Installer's UI, in our case, adding and image.
-However, you can do much more, and [here](https://nsis.sourceforge.io/Docs/Modern%20UI/Readme.html) you have a link to other personalization features.
+However, you can do much more, and **[here](https://nsis.sourceforge.io/Docs/Modern%20UI/Readme.html) you have a link to other personalization features**.

 ### What do you have *TODO*?